sallamander/forest-fires/README.md

 # Building a Model for the Early-Detection of Forest-Fires

+As of 9/25/2015, 48,941 fires had burned over 9 million acres of land, causing millions of dollars in property damage and unmeasureable loss and pain to those families effected.
+Currently, satellite imagery of detected fires is not used in real-time to aid in forest fire protection.
+What if we **could** use that satellite imagery to aid in forest fire protection?

 ![Intro Image 1](./readme_imgs/readme_1.png)

 Each day, there are hundreds of satellite images from NASA's AQUA and TERRA satellites that are run through the UMD active fire product.
 The output of this active fire product is a data set that holds hundreds of 'detected fires' at given latitude/longitude coordinates.
 We can aggregate this data set to the year level, and see that a map of all detected fires for a given year is incredibly crowded.
 It's important to note, though, that these fires could be house fires, farmer burn piles, or even forest fires.
 Currently, this detected fires data set is not used in real-time for forest fire prevention.
 A large part of this could be that there is no easy way to tease out which of these detected fires are forest fires.
 What if there was a way that we could parse down this data set into only those detected fires which are forest fires?
 There is!